Share article:

 Getting responses and solutions

-People in the NHS are wanting quick responses and solutions to problems, and don’t take the time to look within or consider possible solutions and options for themselves.
-Business partners who have supported managers tell Schofield that by coaching managers who are stressed and overwhelmed, this has brought them a sense of calm and empowerment, in as a little as a 10 minute conversation.
+People in the NHS are wanting quick responses and solutions to problems, and don’t always take the time to look within or consider possible solutions and options for themselves.
+Business partners tell Schofield that by coaching managers who are stressed and overwhelmed, this has brought the individuals a sense of calm and empowerment, in as a little as a 10 minute conversation.
 That 10 minutes alone can already have a ripple effect.

 Building trust